 The Picard Center promotes an underlying philosophy that each child is unique in their own life experiences, developmental readiness, and cultural heritage.
 Our research revolves around a constructivist paradigm in which learning is an active, constructive process and children construct new ideas or concepts from their prior knowledge and experiences, which is often determined by their social and cultural environment.
 This theoretical framework stresses the interaction of all aspects of growth—social, emotional, intellectual, and physical.
 We believe that best practices for adult-child interactions should foster creativity, the development of self-esteem, concern and acceptance for others, curiosity, autonomy, and self-motivation.
 Through quality adult-child interactions, children will learn to make responsible choices, share, problem-solve, and collaborate with each other in a nurturing environment.
 Through our research, the Picard Center seeks to establish a model for bridging the research-to-policy-to-practice gaps in all facets of early childhood life.

-The mission of the Picard Center has four distinct components.
+The mission of the Picard Center is to improve the lives of Louisiana’s children and families by providing high-quality program evaluation, applied research, and community outreach programs in the areas of education, health, quality of life, and workforce development and by investigating ways to bring scientifically based research to bear on public policy.
+To do this, our mission has four distinct components.
 First, it provides a model early childhood education program that serves children from birth to eight years old.
 Second, the center serves as a resource for quality enhancement in early childhood health, mental health, preventative care, and health literacy.
 Third, the Center functions as the go-to resource for professional development for early childcare and education programs for teachers and caregivers of young children in central Louisiana.
 And, finally, the Picard Center provides a collaborative environment in which to enhance the body of knowledge, through research, regarding teaching and child development, while offering an opportunity for professionals to practice developing skills.

 Our work includes: